Skip to content

 Turning Your Book into an Ebook

-If you typeset your book in Scribus, it offers the ability to export your book into ebook formats like EPUB and Kindle's format.
+If you typeset your book in Scribus, it offers the ability to export your book into ebook formats like EPUB and Kindle's format (LaTeX doesn’t offer this unfortunately).
 Scribus will take the layout and formatting of your book and convert it into the ebook format, creating a single file that can be directly uploaded to ebook platforms or loaded onto ebook readers.
 While Scribus handles the ebook export decently, some find that dedicated ebook formatting tools like Calibre or others mentioned above provide better control and optimization for ebook output.
 But for basic ebook conversions, Scribus's built-in export can be a convenient option.

 Making Your Ebook Free on Amazon & Other Platforms